Your child gains an instant best friend.

 How we Train Dogs for Children

-What makes the best Kids Companion dog for a child who is blind or Gold Star Family dog for a military family facing grief?
+What makes the best skilled companion dogs for children who are blind or Gold Star Family dog for a military family facing grief?
 Here’s a checklist of what it takes to be selected as a skilled companion dog for a child.

 Education & Training